 Talking Chairs

-Bespoke audio furniture for schools, museums, historic buildings, theatres, festivals and the home.
+Bespoke audio furniture for visitor attractions, schools, museums, historic buildings, theatres, festivals and the home.

-I design pieces of audio furniture for public buildings.
-Talking Chairs were originally created for the Book Lounge at the Royal Festival Hall in 2001 and have continued to be made for a variety of locations.
+I design pieces of audio furniture for public buildings and outdoor spaces.
+Talking Chairs were originally created for the Book Lounge at the Royal Festival Hall in 2001.

 Jane Revitt